-Pittsburgh Pedestrian Hit-and-Run Accident Attorney
+Pittsburgh Hit-and-Run Attorney

 You or your loved one may have suffered from very serious injuries including traumatic brain injury, internal injuries, broken bones or spinal cord injury when hit by a car or truck.
 Your need for an attorney is as urgent as the victim’s need for prompt, highly-qualified medical care.

 Your bike crash or pedestrian accident case matters to us at the law offices of Hal Waldman and Associates.
 We care.
 We are on your side.
 Contact our Pittsburgh personal injury lawyers to schedule a free conversation with an attorney about your injuries and loss.

 An experienced, knowledgeable and dedicated lawyer can make all the difference to yourself and your family as you cope with:

 - Inability to go to work or school